 Butte County - Demographics & Population

-Butte County is predominantly white, accounting for 94.7 percent of the population of Butte County.
+Butte County is predominantly white (94.7 percent).
 The remaining 6 percent is comprised mostly of Native Americans and Hispanics.The presence of Lakota natives has declined to less than two percent of the population in recent decades.
-At the same time, the local Hispanic population has grown to over 3 percent.
+At the same time, the local Hispanic population has grown to more than3 percent.

-Throughout the Great Plains, rural counties have lost population in the last fifty years, but despite declining as a hub of the national cattle economy, Butte County actually gained 1,000 new residents between the 2000 census and the 2010 census.
-The growth has been almost entirely in the city of Belle Fourche, which has grown as a service center for outlying ranches and a bedroom community for nearby Spearfish, which is only twelve miles away.
+Throughout the Great Plains, rural counties have lost population in the last 50 years, but despite declining as a hub of the national cattle economy, Butte County gained 1,000 new residents between the 2000 census and the 2010 census.
+The growth has been almost entirely in the city of Belle Fourche, which has grown as a service center for outlying ranches and a bedroom community for nearby Spearfish, which is 12 miles away.